Ohio State University at Newark: Student life

-Student organizations

-Student Governments
+Student governments

-The Student Government of the Newark Campus was founded in 2000 by Christopher G. Hempfling (President), Robert A. Persinger (Vice President) Blake C. Zitko (Secretary) and Bryan Stout (Chief Justice).
-The SGNC was established to work on behalf of the student population on the Newark Campus.
-Meeting with campus administration, hosting campus-wide events and activities and working with faculty to help the students at OSU-Newark and COTC achieve the best college experience while on campus.
+The Student Government of the Newark Campus was founded in 2000.
+It was established to work on behalf of the student population on the Newark Campus.
+Meeting with campus administration, hosting campus-wide events and activities, and working with faculty to help the students at OSU-Newark and COTC achieve the best college experience while on campus.

-The SGNC is led by the Student Body President who is assisted by a Vice President, Secretary, Treasurer and a cabinet, including a Chief of Staff and other select positions determined by the sitting President.
-The Student Government also operates a Judicial Branch led by a Chief Justice and 3 to 6 Associate Justices.

-Student Activities Boards
+Student activities boards

-The Newark Campus Activities Board coordinates and produces activities and events on campus for students, faculty and staff.
-The Activities Board is made up of students from both Ohio State Newark and COTC.

-The Newark Residence Hall Activities Board coordinates and produces activities and events on campus students in the Residence Halls.
+The Newark Campus Activities Board coordinates and produces activities and events on campus for students, faculty, and staff.
+The board is made up of students from both Ohio State Newark and COTC.
+The Newark Residence Hall Activities Board coordinates and produces activities and events for campus students in the Residence Halls.
+The Student Cultural Council produces and coordinates activities and events on campus dedicated to understanding different cultures, customs, and countries around the world.

-Special Interest Clubs

-The Introspect Psychology Club promotes and enhances the educational and social achievements of psychology students at Ohio State Newark and the interest in the study of Psychology.

-Multicultural Clubs

-Ebonye Horizons is a multicultural club on the Newark Campus which promotes African American culture, customs and traditions.

-The Student Cultural Council produces and coordinates activities and events on campus dedicated to understanding different cultures, customs and countries around the world.

-Table of contents

-The Ohio State University Dining Services operates The Table of Contents in the John & Christine Warner Library & Student Center.
-Students often come in to relax, study, and do homework.
-There is a spacious dining area, lounge and student space.
-OSU Dining Services is the exclusive caterer of the campus at Newark.